bioe498/bioe498.github.io/index.md

       - Factor should be set as "1" or "-1", just like the sample run (which you should replace with your own run 1).
       - Leave blank any runs that you are saving for the second round.
       - Round 1 runs must be submitted to Gradescope by 5pm Central on 3/8.
-      - **Round 2 runs must be submitted to Gradescope by 5pm Central on Friday 4/23.**
+      - Round 2 runs must be submitted to Gradescope by 5pm Central on Friday 4/23.
+      - Final four runs and slides describing your methods must be submitted to Gradescope by **Friday, 5/14 by 5pm Central**.
   - Case Study 3
     - [Introduction](files/CaseStudy3_Intro.pdf)
     - [Trebuchet Simulator](https://jensenlab.shinyapps.io/trebsim)